osrf/gazebo_tutorials/parameter_interface_tutorial/tutorial.md

 - Parameter types are protobuf messages.
 - A ign param command line tool is added.
 A simple CLI tool to interact with parameters.
 Though interacting with parameters using ign service is possible, it's not as easy as parameter values are serialized.

-### Further Reading

-- Ignition Gazebo Documentation
-- Ignition Transport Documentation

 ### Acknowledgments

 This feature was made possible by contributions from the community, particularly Ivan Pauno, who spearheaded the development and integration of the parameters interface into Ignition Gazebo.
-Details on this change can be found [here](https://github.com/gazebosim/gz-sim/pull/1431) and [here](https://github.com/gazebosim/gz-transport/pull/305).
+Details on this change can be found on the [gz-sim repo](https://github.com/gazebosim/gz-sim/pull/1431), [gz-msgs repo](https://github.com/gazebosim/gz-msgs/pull/241), and [gz-transport repo](https://github.com/gazebosim/gz-transport/pull/305).